-Last summer I wrote a blog post highlighting the 12 species found in the greatest number of blocks during the 1980s breeding atlas.
+Last summer I wrote a blog post highlighting 12 species that it should be possible to confirm as breeders in almost all atlas blocks.
 That list is reproduced here:

 1. Song sparrow

 2. American robin

 9. Common yellowthroat